 Former seminary and college professor Tremper Longman III claimed that pro-abortion advocate Joe Biden "is a devout Christian by all accounts."
 All accounts?
-Supporting abortion on demand is not in any way a Christian view.
-The Democrat Party platform position supports abortion on demand.
+Supporting abortion on demand (and homosexual marriage and transgenderism) is not in any way a Christian view.
+The Democrat Party platform position supports abortion on demand until the time of birth.
 A "devout Christian" could not run on or vote for such a platform.

 Many Christians engaged politically when the 1973 Roe v.
 Wade pro-abortion case was decided.
-At first, there was a visceral reaction to the decision since abortion has been looked upon as a criminal offense.
+At first, there was a visceral reaction to the decision since abortion had been looked upon as a criminal offense.
 Of course, this did not stop women from getting abortions illegally.
-Prior to Roe v.
+See the 1963 film Love With the Proper Stranger starring Steve McQueen and Natalie Wood.
+Before Roe v.
 Wade abortion was illegal in 30 states and legal under certain circumstances in 20 states.
 While a visceral reaction to abortion was helpful, it did not ask the more fundamental question about what the Bible says on the subject.
-Tremper Longman III writes that "[t]he Bible does not speak directly to the issue of abortion or ... clearly about the status of a fetus in the womb."4 I'll take up his reasoning below.
+Tremper Longman III writes, "[t]he Bible does not speak directly to the issue of abortion or ... clearly about the status of a fetus in the womb."
+I'll take up his reasoning below.